 Free Rail Fence Quilt Patterns – In Conclusion

 Living in the colder parts of the world, it is hard to say no to warm AND attractive quilts.
-With such self-explanatory patterns and a skill set of our own, it would be a shame if we didn’t spruce up and cozy up with at least one quilt addition.
-These Rail Fence Quilts are great for putting together pre-cuts and fabric scraps into detailed and intricate-looking pieces.
-Also, these are a blessing for those quilters who want to enjoy an appealing and gratifying project without much fuss.
+These rail fence quilt patterns are great for putting together pre-cuts and fabric scraps into detailed and intricate-looking pieces.

 There are no hard and fast rules for Rail Fence blocks, although usually, the strips are all the same width.
 Combining rail fence squares alternately with plain squares creates an interesting look.